Perseus and Andromeda (Lemoyne): Composition

 An important dynamism emerges from this table.
 First, the rectangular format of the canvas echoes the verticality of Andromeda's gesture, which extends the left arm.
 Also, the sea monster, bottom left, is truncated.
 This then invites the viewer to imagine beyond the painting and introduces dynamism into the scene.
 We are indeed faced with the representation of a snapshot, the movement is caught on the spot.
 The respective feet of Perseus and Andromeda frame the monster, which accentuates its weak position.
 In addition, Perseus and Andromeda have their right arm and left arm raised respectively, which accentuates the verticality of the canvas.
 Moreover, Andromeda's left arm espouses the curved movement of Perseus' drapery.
 Finally, the eye games are important given that Andromeda looks at Perseus, who looks at the monster, who looks at Perseus.
 This last exchange of glances gives tension to the scene.

 Aesthetic

-François Lemoyne is inspired by Venetian painters, such as Titian.
-In particular, he reverses the composition of Perseus and Andromeda by Titian (1554, 175 × 189 cm, Wallace Collection, London).
+François Lemoyne was inspired by Venetian painters, such as Titian, and this painting reverses the composition of Titian's Perseus and Andromeda (1554, 175 × 189 cm, Wallace Collection, London).